RoxaneKM/markdown-to-pdf/README.md

 Run in terminal:
 `mdtopdf my_markdown.md result.pdf`

-**Note:** First and second parameters are mandatory (in the example above, default css used will be gitlab style).
+**Note:** First and second parameters are mandatory (in the example above, default css used will be github style).

 To use you own css file, add your stylesheet to the *styles* folder.